hands-on-cloud/hands-on.cloud/hugo/content/Terraform recipe - Managing AWS VPC - Creating Private Subnets/index.md

 To implement fully isolated Private Subnet we need to create the following resources:

-* Subnet
+* Subnet.
-* Route Table
+* Route Table.
-* Association between Route Table and Subnet
+* Association between Route Table and Subnet.

 Let’s start from Subnet: